PowerShellCrack/PSModuleInstallerUI/README.md

 ## Why use this?

-This UI is designed for encironments that want to "control" what modules are avaialbe to dowload.
-It also provides a easy means of updating modules
+This UI is designed for environments that want to "control" what modules are available to download.
+It also provides an easy means of updating modules.

+### Intune Managed Installer

+Using Intune Managed Installer with this UI, you can ensure that only approved PowerShell modules are installed on your devices.
+This helps maintain a secure and compliant environment by preventing unauthorized modules from being installed.
+The UI allows you to manage and update these modules easily, ensuring that your devices always have the latest approved versions.

+### Windows Defender Application Control (WDAC)

+Windows Defender Application Control (WDAC) helps protect your devices by allowing only trusted applications to run.
+By using this UI in conjunction with WDAC, you can control which PowerShell modules are allowed to run on your devices.
+This adds an extra layer of security by ensuring that only approved modules are executed, reducing the risk of running malicious or untrusted code.

+By integrating this UI with Intune Managed Installer and WDAC, you can create a robust and secure environment for managing PowerShell modules, ensuring compliance and reducing the risk of security threats.
+This integration also ensures that the modules will run correctly on the device, providing a reliable and consistent experience for users.

 ## Parameters